 For natural land cover types, there is a bigger range in the accuracy metrics, but values for slope and bias errors are still reasonable for all land cover types.
 We did see a positive bias in evergreen and mixed forests, highlighting some key areas for future research and continued refinement.
 Additional information and technical details are available in the OpenET Intercomparison and Accuracy Assessment Report.

-An important part of the mission for the OpenET non-profit is to continue advancing the underlying science.
+An important part of the mission for OpenET.org is to continue advancing the underlying science.
 Our goal is to continue to improve the ensemble and individual model accuracies over time.

-Development of the OpenET platform is supported by the S. D. Bechtel, Jr. Foundation, Gordon and Betty Moore Foundation, The Walton Family Foundation, The Keith Campbell Foundation for the Environment, Lyda Hill Philanthropies, The Laney and Pasha Thornton Foundation, the Water Funder Initiative, Desert Research Institute Maki Endowment, Windward Fund, the North, Central, and South Delta Water Agencies, the NASA Western Water Applications Office and the NASA Applied Sciences Program.
-In-kind support is provided by partners in the agricultural and water management communities, Google Earth Engine, and the Water Funder Initiative.
-OpenET will need to secure additional funding to cover the transition of OpenET to a non profit organization and to allow the team sufficient time to implement funding models, licensing contracts, and other aspects critical to supporting the platform long term.
+Development of the OpenET platform was supported by the S. D. Bechtel, Jr. Foundation, Gordon and Betty Moore Foundation, The Walton Family Foundation, The Keith Campbell Foundation for the Environment, Lyda Hill Philanthropies, The Laney and Pasha Thornton Foundation, the Water Funder Initiative, Desert Research Institute Maki Endowment, Windward Fund, the North, Central, and South Delta Water Agencies, the NASA Western Water Applications Office and the NASA Applied Sciences Program.
+In-kind support was provided by partners in the agricultural and water management communities, Google Earth Engine, and the Water Funder Initiative.
+OpenET has now transitioned to a non profit organization that has received transitional support from the Walton Family Foundation and Lyda Hill Philanthropies, and is also receiving public support from a mix of state and federal entities.